sleepingkingstudios-archive/sleeping_king_studios-ext/README.md

     ] # end array
     items.fold { |item| item.status }
     #=> { :approved => 3, :rejected => 2, :error => 1, nil => 1 }

+### Integer\#digits

+    require 'sleeping_king_studios/ext/integer/digits'

+Breaks the number into its component digits in the specified base.

+_Example:_ Get the digits of a number in base 10.

+    23154.digits
+    #=> ['2', '3', '1', '5', '4']

+_Example:_ Get the digits of a number in base 2.

+    80.digits(2)
+    #=> ['1', '0', '1', '0', '0', '0', '0']

+_Example:_ Get digits of a number in base 16.

+    3894.digits(16)
+    #=> ['f', '3', '6']

+### Integer\#romanize

+    require 'sleeping_king_studios/ext/integer/romanize'

+Returns the value as a string of Roman numerals, i.e. the number 7 becomes the string "VII".
+The number must be greater than 0 and less than 5000.

+_Example:_ Get the number's representation in Roman numerals.

+    7.romanize
+    #=> 'VII'

+    18.romanize
+    #=> 'XVIII'

+    49.romanize
+    #=> 'XLIX'

+    3894.romanize
+    #=> 'MMMDCCCXCIV'

+#### Additive

+If the additive flag is set to true, uses the form 'IIII' for 4 and 'VIIII' for 9, as well instead of 'IV' and 'IX', respectively.
+Also applies to the tens and hundreds places, e.g. 40, 90, 400, and 900.

+_Example:_ Get the number's representation in additive Roman numerals.

+    499.romanize :additive => true
+    #=> 'CCCCLXXXXVIIII'

 ### Object\#metaclass